-For those who've never bought a new hedge before, there's a miriad of new terminology to get to grips with.
+For those who've never bought a new hedge before, there's a myriad of new terminology to get to grips with.
 In this section we attempt to explain in simple terms the key differences between the 5 main ways that hedge plants are sold.

 Bare Root Hedges

 Basically, what you are buying with bare roots is a really good root, with the appropriate amount of stem and side shoots depending on the age (indicated by the height) of the plant ordered.
-Because they are generally deciduous, they tend to look disappointingly bare (exceptions to this are the evergreen species of Laurel, Yew, Holly, Privet and Box which keep their leaves - or most of them - even as bare roots - and the semi evergreens Beech and Hornbeam).
+Because they are generally deciduous, they tend to look disappointingly bare (exceptions to this are the evergreen species of Laurel, Yew, Holly, Privet and Box which keep their leaves (or most of them) even as bare roots, and the semi evergreens Beech and Hornbeam).

-Whilst the deciduous species are generally pretty bereft of leaves, some of the evergreen species are just fantastic - with very large roots and loads of stems/leaves.
+Whilst the deciduous species are generally pretty bereft of leaves, some of the evergreen species are just fantastic, with very large roots and loads of stems/leaves.
 Box is a good example - it's a fraction of the price of pot grown but almost as bushy.

+If you have never ordered bare roots before, please don't be too nervous of them, we sell hundreds of thousands of plants each year and we know that customers are delighted with the quality and the price.
 A huge proportion of our bare roots are UK grown from UK seed just a few miles from our despatch centre.
 The soil is light, sandy soil which is ideal for growing in this way and by growing close to our base, we minimise the amount of time that the plants are out of the soil so that they reach you in great condition.

 We recommend our customers take advantage of the very low cost of bare root plants by planting a double staggered row which will give good density.
 You could also consider having a few spares in a corner of the garden - they'll grow at the same rate as the new hedge and if you have some gaps where an occasional plant has failed, you can pop in one of your spares and it'll be same height and bushiness as the rest of the hedge.
 Abracadabra!